 Part 2.10 of MDCP 2011 requires one car parking space be provided for a dwelling house.
-One (1) car parking spaces is proposed.
-The proposal therefore complies with this requirement.
+No car parking spaces are currently provided on the site.
+It would be considered onerous to require a parking space be provided and would require the demolition of existing significant features of the period dwelling.

-(viii) Landscaping and Open Spaces (Part 2.18)
+(vii) Landscaping and Open Spaces (Part 2.18)